-As a result, we have put a new call-me-back application into use.
-In addition, we now offer customers the most suitable way to information that suits their request.
-In 2018 we started with the mapping of the total customer journey.
+In 2018 we started with the mapping of the total customer journey and in 2019 we translated this to a digital customer journey framework.
 This will give us further insights about when and how customers contact us, how they appreciate this and where we can improve our processes.